Personalization

 The complete guide to creating adaptive websites

-For a comprehensive guide on implementing adaptive strategies for your own website, check out the complete guide to creating adaptive websites.
+For a comprehensive guide on implementing adaptive strategies for your own website, check out the complete guide to creating adaptive websites or watch the expert training video.

 The Adaptive Website Development Framework